 Agriculture is the most diverse job market of any sector in the economy with outstanding growth opportunities in an increasingly prosperous global market that values safe, ethical and sustainable produce.
 This growth and other structural opportunities bring with them interesting future workforce opportunities and changes.

-The Pre-Induction Micro-Credential program allows prospective agriculture employees to obtain a FarmReady Card that prepares them for work on farm and opens career pathways to all the employment opportunities across Queensland’s agriculture sector.
+The Pre-Induction Micro-Credential program allows prospective agriculture employees to obtain a FarmReady Card that prepares them ‘hit the ground running’ for work on farm.

 FarmReady benefits farmers by simplifying the business hiring process and streamlines the transfer of information from workers to farmers, employment agencies and contractors.